Mak Ho Wai

-Mak Ho Wai (麥皓為; 7 January 1946 – 14 April 2022) was a Hong Kong / Singaporean television artiste with TVB and then Mediacorp.
+Mak Ho Wai (麥皓為; 7 January 1946 – 14 April 2022) was a Singaporean television actor with TVB and then Mediacorp.

 Early life and education

 Mak studied at the National Taiwan Ocean University, receiving a bachelor's degree in electronic engineering.
 He later earned a master's degree in Chinese language studies at the Beijing Normal University at the age of 60.

 Career

 After graduating from National Taiwan Ocean University, Mak was a radio DJ in Taiwan a period of time.
 Having spent ten years in Taiwan, he was proficient in speaking standard Mandarin.

 Mak enrolled into the twelfth cohort of the TVB artiste training class in 1982 to fulfil the wishes of his younger brother, Mak Dai-Shing, who was also an actor with TVB.
 Mak Dai Shing died in the CAAC Flight 3303 accident in the same year.
 After completing the training course, he was retained by TVB as an actor, playing mostly a support role in numerous televised drama in the ensuing years.
 Notable roles during his time at TVB included the head of an investment firm in The Justice of Life in 1989 and a newspaper vendor in The Greed of Man in 1992.

 In 1994, Mak played his last acting role with TVB as a prosecutor in Crime and Passion.
-In September 1994, he moved to Singapore to further his career.
+In September, he moved to Singapore to further his career.

 In 1996, Mak played the patriarch of the family featured in the Chinese drama series, Don't Worry Be Happy (敢敢做个开心人).
-As the drama was popular, with about 68,000 viewers tuning in for its first episode, and 75,000 viewers for its third episode, Mak would gain the moniker, "Old Hero" (老 Hero) for the rest of his life, which was referenced throughout the series.
+As the drama was popular, with about 68,000 viewers tuning in for its first episode, and 75,000 viewers for its third episode, the moniker used throughout the series, "Old Hero" (老 Hero), would be synonymous with him for the rest of his life.

 On 5 October 1997, Mak received the Top 10 Most Popular Male Artistes at the Star Awards.
 Barely a week later, Mak was part of the Singapore's stage production of Hu-Du-Men (虎度门) that ran between 10 and 14 October.
 The play was first staged in Hong Kong in the 80s, and it later was adapted into the 1996 Hong Kong film, Hu-Du-Men.

 In 2005, Mak had a cameo role in the television series, Destiny (梦在手里), which was the final television role in his acting career.

 In 2018, it was reported that Mak had volunteered to be a docent at the National Museum of Singapore.